ilas2025/ilas2025.github.io/content/laa/_index.md

 - Matthew M. Lin (National Cheng Kung University)
 - Karen Meagher (University of Regina)

-In submitting a paper, Richard A. Brualdi (University of Wisconsin-Madison) should be chosen as the responsible editor-in-chief.
+In submitting a paper, please select **SI:LAA_ILAS2025** as the article type and Richard A. Brualdi as the responsible editor-in-chief.
 Authors may suggest one of these special editors to handle their submission.
 Papers will be refereed according to the usual standards of LAA.